On the oscillating electric dipole moment induced by axion-fermion couplings: Axion EDM in time-dependent perturbation theory

 \item Fast oscillations ($m_a t \gg 1$).

-In this case the boundary term contribution in \eq{eq:effectiveEDM} always dominates, thus leading to an effective integrated EDM that is enhanced by $m_a t \gg 1$ with respect to the standard axion EDM contribution:
+In this case the boundary term contribution in \eq{eq:effectiveEDM} always dominates, thus leading to a time-averaged effective EDM that avoids the $1/(m_a t) \ll 1$ suppression of the standard axion EDM contribution and maintains the amplitude of \eq{eq:EDMstrength}:

 \end{enumerate}